iiasa/RE4AFAGRI_platform/README.md

 ## Soft-linking the models

-- WaterCrop to M-LED
+- WaterCrop to M-LED:
+  - WaterCrop produces netcdf files of irrigation water requirements and yield growth potential for all African countries.
+These files are contained (and can be updated) in the `./MLED_database/input_folder/watercrop` folder and corresponding subfolders for each crop.
+These files are then read in the `scenario_countryname.R` file of M-LED.

-- WaterCROP to NEST
+- WaterCROP to NEST:

 - M-LED to OnSSET: